AvengerEug/springIocAop/README.md

 # springIocAop
-This is my project about implementing spring IOC and AOP function
+This is my project about implementing spring IOC/DI function